agatha-d/edymobile_complete/README.md

   roslaunch edymobile_complete edymobile_main.launch
   ```

-You should see Gazebo open with the world representing the circuit in the laboratory anf the five robots at their initial positions.
+You should see Gazebo open with the world representing the circuit in the laboratory and the five robots at their initial positions.
 So far, the robots do not move as the controllers have not been launched yet.
+This launch file opens Gazebo with the laboratory world and calls the spawn_edymobiles.launch file to spawn the different robots with the correct robot description and a namespace is associated with each robot (/robot1, /robot2, /robot3, /robot4 ad /robot5).

 [![EdyMobile][robots-in-map]](https://github.com/agatha-d/edymobile_complete)